The valuation pairing on an upper cluster algebra: Application to factoriality of upper cluster algebras

 we know that $P_{k;t}$ is prime in $\mathbb K[Z_1,\ldots,Z_m][A_{1;t_k},\ldots,A_{n;t_k}]$ if and only if it is prime in Hence, $P_{k;t}$ is prime in $\mathcal L(t_k)$ if and only if it is prime in

 (iv)$\Longleftrightarrow$ (v): This follows from the fact that the polynomial ring is factorial. \end{proof}

-\begin{lemma}\cite[Corollary 1.23]{GLS19} Let $R$ be a domain and $S\subseteq R\setminus\{0\}$ a multiplicative set generated by prime elements.
-Then $R$ is factorial if and only if the localization $S^{-1}R$ is. \end{lemma} \begin{theorem} Let $\mathcal U$ be a full rank upper cluster algebra with initial seed $t_0$.
+\begin{theorem} Let $\mathcal U$ be a full rank upper cluster algebra with initial seed $t_0$.
 Then the following statements are equivalent. \begin{itemize} \item[(i)] $\mathcal U$ is factorial. \item[(ii)] Any initial cluster variable $A_{k;t_0}$ is prime in $\mathcal U$. \item[(iii)] Any initial cluster variable $A_{k;t_0}$ satisfies

 for any non-zero elements $M$ and $L$ in $\mathcal U$. \item[(iv)] Any exchange binomial $P_{k;t_0}$ of $t_0$ is irreducible in \end{itemize} \end{theorem} \begin{proof}

 (i)$\Longrightarrow$ (ii): By Theorem \ref{thmgls} (ii), we know that any cluster variable is irreducible in $\mathcal U$.
 Because $\mathcal U$ is factorial, we get that any irreducible element is prime in $\mathcal U$.
 In particular, any initial cluster variable $A_{k;t_0}$ is prime in $\mathcal U$.